ISCHEMIC STROKE / PREVENTION

 Carotid angioplasty with stenting (CAS)

-- approx. 10-20% of ischemic strokes are caused by significant carotid stenosis (TOAST 1)
+- ~ 10-20% of ischemic strokes are caused by significant carotid stenosis (TOAST 1)

-- revascularization procedures reduce the risk of stroke; the benefit is only present when the perioperative risk is < 6% (symptomatic) or 3% (asymptomatic stenosis) → indications for revascularization are discussed here
+- revascularization procedures reduce the risk of stroke but are beneficial only when the perioperative risk is < 6% (symptomatic stenosis) or 3% (asymptomatic stenosis) → indications for revascularization are discussed here

 - endovascular treatment (carotid angioplasty and stenting – CAS) is an alternative to carotid endarterectomy (CEA)